Divyansh12/IOT/README.md

- Note :- Since the project doesn't contain any api keys it you cannot run yourself and so the code is for refrence only.
+ Note :- Since the project doesn't contain any api keys you cannot run yourself and so the code is for refrence only.